 The Executive Committee holds weekly meetings to follow up the business plan and decision making.
 The Management Body supervises Executive Committee management by entering the approval of the interim financial statements in the minutes.
-To facilitate operating management and internal control all areas have an assigned director or executive manager to report to.
+To provide help in connection with operating management and the related internal control, each area has been assigned a director or executive director to which the staff reports directly.